 CFOR became an outlet for many independent local producers to contribute programmes.
 These programmes included an hour of military band music hosted by Bill Hume, who was the executive director of Soldiers Memorial Hospital.
 Another show featured Gilbert and Sullivan musicals hosted by George Travis.
 In the summer of 1958, a young concert pianist and music teacher from Toronto, Claire Snowlton arrived in Orillia by bus to host an hour long Sunday night programme of classical music with Bud Riley Riley as her inept operator.
 Claire eventually made her way to N.Y.
 City where she met and married an up-and-coming photographer, Paul Hoeffler.
 The couple moved to Toronto where Paul built an international reputation as a writer and photographer of jazz and classic musicians and composers.
 Years later Bud would meet Paul who had been assigned to do a photo item about CJRT for Toronto Life Magazine (See his article in Toronto Life, March 1984.

 This Magnacorder reel-to-reel tape machine was the workhorse of many radio stations in Canada during the 50s and 60s.
 CFOR had two of them perched above the main board in the control room.
 They were portable machines, but most stations used them almost exclusively at studio recorders.
 The announcer-operators loved them because they loaded and unwound very quickly, a requirement when drive-time was busy with commercials.

 This is George Slinn's main console installed in the West St. Studios.
 Note the two Magnacorder tape machines stacked on top of the board.
 All the toggle switches and pots were colour coded and much easier to read than on standard boards.
 Toggle switches were operated up and down rather than left and right: ON AIR was up, OFF AIR was in the middle and CUE or Audition was in the down position.
-The single VU metre was for outgoing audio but there was a separate monitor for audition.
+The single VU metre was for outgoing audio only but there was a separate monitor for audition.

 The Northern Electric console installed at CFOR on Mississauga St. E. Orillia in 1945.
 This board was relegated to the small recording booth when Slinn installed his new board in the West.
 St. studios.